Peyman-Borhani/Dash-Maxima/README.md

 Dash-Maxima: v.0.2.0  by Peyman Borhani (Systemic Labs)

+Open and free to use, yet the code shared here is for target user educational purpose, and might not include all updates for a working condition.
+Takes at least 100 stars for dedication and open contribution.
+Perhaps in future...

-Open and free to use, but for commercial usage is better to order or license, get it better & more secure, +support a hard working dev...
+Latest for commercial usage is better to order or license, get it better & more secure, +support a hard working dev...

-> If it was useful, please do support, credit/knowledgement, contribute, or at least follow/engage on X or Linkedin incentive for further open source development.
+> If it was useful, please do support, credit/knowledgement, contribute, or at least follow/engage on X, Linkedin or here as incentive for further open source development.

 ##### That's it, the rest is Svelte.dev's starter guide...